temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 </summary>

-It adds the information to a Task Queue.
+The Temporal Server adds Tasks to a Task Queue, and the Worker polls the Task Queue.

 </details>